-Do I need a CPA if I already have a bookkeeper?
+Do I need a CPA firm if I already have a bookkeeper?

 Yes.
-A bookkeeper tracks daily transactions, but a CPA interprets the numbers.
-They provide insights into food and labor costs, help with tax planning, and guide big decisions—like opening a new location or adjusting menu pricing.
+A bookkeeper tracks daily transactions, but a CPA team interprets the numbers.
+They provide insights into food and labor costs, assist with tax planning, and guide significant decisions—such as opening a new location or adjusting menu pricing.

-Can a CPA really help with food and labor costs?
+Can a CPA firm really help with food and labor costs?

 Absolutely.
-A CPA can set up systems that track prime costs in real time, so you see when expenses creep up before they cut into profits.
+The right CPA team can set up systems that track prime costs in real time, so you see when expenses creep up before they cut into profits.
 This means smarter staffing decisions, better vendor negotiations, and more predictable margins.

 I only run a small café—do I really need this?